-During storage of milk various changes occur due to variations in the control environment such as oxidation of protein and fat.
+During the storage of milk, various changes occur due to variations in the control environment such as oxidation of protein and fat.
 Oxidation of fat is due to the presence of copper and iron salts which accelerates the development of off-flavor.
-Also the oxygen in the milk and light exposure can cause oxidation.
-It reduces shelf life of milk and milk products.
+Also, the oxygen in the milk and light exposure can cause oxidation.
+It reduces the shelf life of milk and milk products.

 Fat is broken down into free fatty acids and glycerol, the resulting reaction is lipolysis.it has a damaging effect on the flavor profile of milk.
 Lipolysis is triggered by high storage temperatures and lipases.
-During processing acidification is desirable for yoghurt and other dairy products.
-Acid casein can be purified and used in foods for its water binding and emulsifying properties.
+During processing, acidification is desirable for yogurt and other dairy products.
+Acid casein can be purified and used in foods for its water-binding and emulsifying properties.
 Milk is chemically stable at neutral pH.
 The stability decreases when milk is heated, concentrated and added to alcohol.
-Proteolysis is due to sensitivity of the casein micelles to calcium, so a firm gel and the two coagulate are formed.
-These reactions are the basis of cheese production (Michael J. Lewis , 2017).
+Proteolysis is due to the sensitivity of the casein micelles to calcium, so a firm gel and the two coagulate are formed.
+These reactions are the basis of cheese production (Michael J. Lewis, 2017).

 Milk is a perishable commodity and prone to spoilage in a very short period of time.
-Therefore, number of preservation and processing techniques are used to keep the milk safe, healthy and nutritious.
-The yield of stored milk and milk products varies within the countries due to availability of equipment’s and skilled persons.
+Therefore, a number of preservation and processing techniques are used to keep the milk safe, healthy and nutritious.
+The yield of stored milk and milk products varies within the countries due to the availability of equipment and skilled persons.
 It includes methods to produce foods that have different textures and flavors, which can enhance the market value of the milk.
-The processing of Pasteurized milk, ghee and Butter, yoghurt and Soured milk, dairy confectionery and Cheese making and Ice cream production can be carried out on small scale.
+The processing of Pasteurized milk, ghee and butter, yogurt and Soured milk, dairy confectionery and Cheesemaking and Ice cream production can be carried out on a small scale.

 Spoilage, Food Poisoning and Preservation

-Milk is A perishable commodity, It give rise to bacterial growth.
+Milk is A perishable commodity, It gives rise to bacterial growth.
 Milk is a low-acid food, bacteria can grow and contaminate all products prepared from it.
-This contamination includes, change in flavor, color or texture of milk products, to make the products unmarketable.
-Bacteria are also cause of food poisoning.
+This contamination includes, change in flavor, color, or texture of milk products, to make the products unmarketable.
+Bacteria also cause food poisoning.
 Diseases such as typhoid fever, brucellosis, tuberculosis, salmonellosis, shigella, which is due to poor milk quality.
-All the processing conditions needed to be controlled for good quality of milk and milk products.
+All the processing conditions needed to be controlled for the good quality of milk and milk products.

-The designed and construction of dairy equipment’s should be made to ensure safe cleaning and dismantling.
-Boiling pans, mixing bowl, must have smooth internal surface that has no corners.
-Stainless steel is best option for making dairy equipment.
-Others include aluminum, and food grade plastic for equipment and containers.
-Mild steel is cause of contaminate products and brass, copper, iron cannot be used because they cause rancidity in milk fats.
+The design and construction of dairy equipment should be made to ensure safe cleaning and dismantling.
+Boiling pans, mixing bowl, must have a smooth internal surface that has no corners.
+Stainless steel is the best option for making dairy equipment.
+Others include aluminum and food-grade plastic for equipment and containers.
+Mild steel is the cause of contaminated products and brass, copper, iron cannot be used because they cause rancidity in milk fats.